 The interdisciplinary minor in Crime, Law, and Society is intended to help students develop the knowledge and background necessary to understand the origins of criminal behavior, the consequences of crime for society, and how societies seek to respond to crime.
 The minor is not intended to provide students with technical skills used in law enforcement.
 Rather, the minor seeks to help students probe the deeper questions of how we determine what behaviors should be criminalized, what caused those behaviors, and how societies respond to those behaviors.
 It also seeks to help the student evaluate criminal justice systems from a Christian perspective.
 This minor should be a good complement to majors in a variety of fields, especially those in the social sciences.
 It should also enhance the student's employment opportunities in the field of criminal justice.

-18 credit hour rs
+18 credit hours

-SSC 210 Crime, Law, and Society 3
+CRJ 210 Crime, Law, and Society 3

 SOC 242 Criminology 3

-SSC 310 Criminal Justice 3